sidneybrownjr/Quizler/README.md

 ![Quizler Logo](./public/images/markdown.png)

 > Quizler is a quiz application that tests your general knowledge.
-It is built with React.js and TailwindCSS.
+It is built with React.js, Chakra UI, and Redux Toolkit to handle state management.
 The Q&A is populated by [OpenTriviaDB](https://opentdb.com/).

 ## Installation